lezojeda/personal-budget/README.md

 Built with:

+- Typescript
-- Express using Typescript.
+- Express
-- Passport for authentication
+- Passport for authentication/authorization
 - PostgreSQL for the database with the [node-pg](https://node-postgres.com/) package as driver.
 - `jest` and `supertest` for testing